tmytek/tlkcore-examples/example/LabView2019/README.md

 # BBox API Document
-Version: v.1.2.0
+Version: v3.0.5
-Release date: Sept.
-20, 2019
+Release date: Aug., 2020

 ## Introduction

 BBox API helps developers building their own applications.
 The release format is DLL and currently only support Windows operating system.
 The functions in DLL could be import in LabView.
-The tested environment and example is baseed on LabView2015.
+The tested environment and example is baseed on LabView2019.

 <!-- # Getting Started — LabView